Guide to Work, Study, Travel and Living Abroad

 Technology is Your Friend

-By utilizing technology to your benefit, you can run a very professional organization without letting on that you may really be sitting on a beach sipping pina coladas all the while.
+By utilizing technology to your benefit, you can run a very professional organization without letting on that you may be sitting on a beach sipping pina coladas all the while.

 Take Your Time

 However, if you have already quit your job and are boarding that airplane imminently, plan to live off some reserves for the initial set-up period.
-How quickly you will become solvent depends largely on your area of expertise and existing knowledge of how to translate it into a stream of online income.
+How quickly you will become solvent depends mainly on your area of expertise and existing knowledge of how to translate it into a stream of online income.

 Supplementary Income